d2d-weizhi/aceit-web/README.md

 - When I have the time, I should do some digging to see if we can scroll the view to the current date.
 - I also want to figure out how to customize the dates in Week View mode to just `"dd/MM"`, and remove the short day of the week (e.g. "Mon", "Tue", etc).
+- Finish adding the current semester feedback list and it's items.

 ### 7th May, Wed: Stats View > Summary Drill-Down (Right Panel)